Jabble/tamu-rdm-workshops/modules/data-analysis.md

-# Data analysis and transformation and cleaning?
+# Data analysis and transformation?
 ## Module Objectives
 ### Data cleaning and transformation
 There are a number of reasons you might need to transform your data during your research project or afterwards.
 Unlike the earlier discussion about migrating your file format, data transformation involves computing new values from old in the actual data content.